Nakajima quiver varieties in dimension four: Arrangements and resolutions

 \subsection{Counting resolutions}

-To conclude our work we provide computer-aided\footnote{code is available from the authors upon request} numerology regarding the number of projective symplectic resolutions admitted by four-dimensional quiver varieties.
+To conclude our work we provide computer-aided\footnote{\texttt{Magma} and \texttt{Julia} scripts used are available from the authors upon request.} numerology regarding the number of projective symplectic resolutions admitted by 4d quiver varieties.
 By \cite[Thm.
-1.5]{bellamy_all_2024}, all admit at least one projective symplectic resolution, as every \(\root\) in Table 1.1 is indivisible.
-Using the computer algebra package \texttt{Magma}, \cite{bosma_magma_1997}, we compute the hyperplanes present in the secondary arrangement \(\Hpln[\root]\) by iterating over subroots \(\root*\leq*\root\), removing those that necessarily cannot be roots (for example \(\p(\root*)\leq*0\) or \(\supp{\root*} \) disconnected) and checking the Weyl orbits of the remaining vectors.
-To compute the number of chambers in \(\Hpln[\root]\) we then pass the hyperplanes to the \texttt{julia} package \texttt{CountingChambers}, developed in \cite{brysiewicz_computing_2023}.
-This process finishes in a reasonable time up to approximately \(\dim\Stab=10\), giving suggestions for the behaviour of \(N(\graph,\root)\) for many of the infinite families in our classification.
+1.5]{bellamy_all_2024}, all admit at least one projective symplectic resolution, as every \(\root\) in \cref{tbl:dimvec} is indivisible.
+Using the computer algebra package \texttt{Magma}, \cite{bosma_magma_1997}, we compute the hyperplanes present in the secondary arrangement \(\Hpln[\root]\) by iterating over subroots \(\root*\leq*\root\), removing those that necessarily cannot be roots (for example \(\p(\root*)\leq*0\) or \(\supp{\root*} \) disconnected) and checking the Weyl orbits of the remaining vectors for an element of the relevant fundamental set.
+To compute the number of chambers in \(\Hpln[\root]\) we then pass our hyperplanes to the \texttt{Julia} package \texttt{CountingChambers}, developed in \cite{brysiewicz_computing_2023}.
+This process finishes in a reasonable time up to approximately \(\dim\Stab=10\), giving suggestions for the behaviour of \(N(\root)\) for many of the infinite families in our classification.